If something requires discipline to stay correct, it will eventually become incorrect.

 Why the README Is Treated as a Template, Not a File

-The most important design choice is this:
+The most important design decision here is what the workflow doesn’t touch.

 The workflow only owns a clearly marked section of the README.